 Conclusion

-Together, policies and procedures help to ensure that the ethos and vision of a health service organisation are communicated into tangible steps that lead to the outcome of safe, high-quality healthcare.
+Together, policies and procedures help ensure that a health service organisation's ethos and vision are communicated in tangible steps that lead to safe, high-quality healthcare.

 Topics